fdb/slarg-website/researchers/frederik-de-bleser.md

 tags: researcher
 researcher_name: Frederik De Bleser
-bio: Dr. Frederik De Bleser is a postdoctoral researcher and lecturer at Sint Lucas Antwerpen.
+bio: Dr. Frederik De Bleser is a postdoctoral researcher and lecturer at Sint Lucas Antwerpen (KdG).
 His research concentrates on the democratization of technology for the arts, with a particular emphasis on the development of open-source software tools for artificial intelligence and data visualization.
-  He is the co-founder of the Algorithmic Gaze Research Cluster (SLARG).
-In addition, he coordinates the Master’s program in Digital Media at Sint Lucas and works as a freelance data visualization artist, creating projects for Belgian news outlets and online democracy platforms.
+  He is the co-founder of the Algorithmic Gaze research cluster (SLARG).
+In addition, he coordinates the Master’s program in Digital Media at Sint Lucas Antwerpen and works as a freelance data visualization artist, creating projects for Belgian news outlets and online democracy platforms.
 image_researcher:
   - https://ucarecdn.com/78f36d31-7aac-4e5c-bd31-5303d4125af0/
 email: frederik.debleser@kdg.be